5hrivathsa/Escape-/README.md

 1. Python IDE

-2. Python libraries : pygame, tkinter, time, pillow ,turtle.
+2. Python libraries: Pygame, Tkinter, Time, Pillow, Turtle.

 These libraries aren't available by default.
 But you can download it using the "pip" commands

-The game downloaded from : https://shri-874.itch.io/escape
+The game downloaded from: https://shri-874.itch.io/escape

-# Controls :
+# Controls:

-Keyboard : arrow keys to move and jump
+Keyboard: arrow keys to move and jump
 'v' to view pages
 'p' to pause the game

 Refer to the "Help" page inside the game to get detailed info.

+See you in the real world!